roganartu/ruff/docs/configuration.md

 ## Jupyter Notebook discovery

-Ruff has built-in support for linting [Jupyter Notebooks](https://jupyter.org/).
+Ruff has built-in support for [Jupyter Notebooks](https://jupyter.org/).

 To opt in to linting and formatting Jupyter Notebook (`.ipynb`) files, add the `*.ipynb` pattern to your [`extend-include`](settings.md#extend-include) setting, like so: